OlyDJ/SplitRenderTool/README.md

 - Set your scene settings as usual (file format, resolution, start and end frames, passes, etc).
 - Jump to the frame you want to add key, expand Animated border settings tab, set the crop region to your liking, and press Add keyframe button.
 - You need at least 2 keyframes (obviously) to Bake the animation (in order to setup all frames between keyframes).
-	(NOTE: Additionally you can scroll the timeline to create the bake info, from Blender 3.6 +)
 - Then you can press Render animated border button (it will render from start frame to end frame)
 - You can enable Create final composition file, and you will end up with a new Blender file called as the original one, plus "_COMPOSITION"
   (ex: AmazingCube.blend > AmazingCube_COMPOSITOR.blend).
 There will be two image nodes, the second one is connected to some nodes in order to